vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 whenever --update-crontab
 ```

 to do so.
 Having done that, cron will now know about our job, and it'll get executed at the specified time and day.
-When it runs, it'll also log its activity in a `cron.log` file inside `~/Backup/config` for future reference.
+When it runs, it'll also log its activity in a `~/Backup/config/cron.log` file for future reference.

 # Hooking Things Up with Capistrano